 Photo by Simon Rae

 Kids love having hiking gear

 You might want to check out some equipment for your kids, especially backpacks, hydration packs, water bottles, even trekking poles (unless your children are too young).
 Kids love having hiking gear of their own as it helps them feel more like the adults and as part of the whole hiking experience, in general.

 They can use their packs not only for carrying things as they hike but also to collect the treasures they find such as rocks, sticks, acorns, and pine cones.
 Hydration packs are cool to keep your children hydrated.
 Teach them how to use trekking poles properly so that they take full advantage of having them.
 You can also give them some cool and cheap stuff that they will like such as a compass, flashlight, multi-tool, etc.

-You don’t have to buy some fancy trekking shoes or boots for your kids as they don’t need special ankle support for walking or hiking.
-Keep it simple – a pair of trail runners will suffice.
+Kids don’t need special ankle support for walking or hiking.
+So, you don’t have to buy them some fancy trekking shoes or boots.
+Keep it simple – a pair of classic kid’s trail runners such as Merrel Trail Chaser will suffice.
 They’re lightweight, comfortable, and dry fast so that you don’t have to worry when their feet get wet (especially if you’re hiking near rivers, lakes or creeks).

 Keep hikes short or divide them into several sections

 Hiking should be fun, a memorable adventure to think and talk about, so allow your kids to associate this activity with having a great time.
-Playing games is a good way to pass the time and to teach the children about important things.
+Playing games is a good way to pass time and to teach children about important things.
+The classic book Theories of Childhood is recommended for everyone who has a child.
+This short book covers the basics of child development up to about 10 years old.
+Educating kids about important things can extend their knowledge of the world and help them advance their skills, which is a great way to support their development.
 For example, you can teach them about: